Vorschreibung/siml/SPEC.rst

 * Items are separated by lines that are exactly ``---`` (optionally followed by spaces and/or an inline comment).
-* The first item may omit the leading ``---``; a trailing ``---`` after the last item is allowed and ignored.
+* The first item may omit the leading ``---``; a trailing ``---`` after the last item is NOT allowed.
 * Blank lines and full-line comments may appear before separators.
 * Each item is written as a mapping whose fields start at column 0.
   There is no top-level list syntax like ``- key: value``; every field starts